 That’s bad.
-53% of mobile visitors leave a site if it takes longer than three seconds to load.
+More than half of mobile visitors leave a site if it takes longer than three seconds to load.

-As page load goes from one second to five seconds, the bounce rate increases 90%.
+As the page load goes from one second to five seconds, the bounce rate increases by 90%.

 The slower a site loads, the quicker people leave.

 It’s a widespread problem.
-79% of web pages are over 1 MB, and best practice is half that.
+Almost 80% of web pages are over 1 MB, and best practice is half that.

 How big is your site?
 If you’re wondering where your site falls, you can use GTMetrix on any page on your site to see how well it loads and how to optimize it.